jamestsukamoto/freecodecamp-to-pdf/README.md

 # FreeCodeCamp Article  ➡️  PDF
-### SAVE & read freeCodeCamp articles without screen-hogging banners
+### Save & read freeCodeCamp articles without screen-hogging banners
 Downloads PDFs to your desktop from freeCodeCamp that are optimized for easy reading on smaller laptop screens.

 ## Usage: